Video Pm.00 20.Still001 — Grevillia AG

-With productivity more important than ever, dairy farmers must maximize their milk production, and beef fattening enterprises must maximize their daily weight gain.
+With productivity more important than ever, dairy farmers must maximize their milk production, and beef fattening enterprises must make cows maximise their daily weight gain.
 One of the most important inputs to improve productivity is the feed ration.
-In the ration, the best silage provides a source of protein and carbohydrates, and is generally the major source of fibre in the diet.
+In the ration, the best silage provides a source of protein and carbohydrates, and is generally the major source of fibre in the diet of cows.
 Nutritionists vary the relative amounts of the various components of the ration to ensure that the best possible ration is provided.

-Good silage depends on the producer doing everything right during growth of the fodder crop and also once the crop is cut and ensiled.
-Making great quality silage is governed by the following factors:
+Good silage depends on getting every step right — both during growth of the fodder crop and once the crop is cut and ensiled.
+Making silage that ferments cleanly and stores well is governed by the following factors:

 • Timing of harvest